Sushil010/Python-Django/README.md

  <h2>Giving access to the apps urls</h2>
  <h3>path('blog/', include('blog.urls'))</h3>

+<h2>Check url.py to find which pages present and which page are made homepage</h2>

  <!-- Usage of common layout files that can be used with only some basic synatx -->
  <!-- A unnamed block will be used in every layout(the block will be positioned within a specified area)